hoytech/valence/README.md

 Why have a separate controller process at all?
 Why not just write the controller logic in javascript and run it in the electron main process?

-First of all, the obvious reason is that not everybody wishes to write substantial controller logic in javascript.
+First of all, the obvious reason is that not everybody wants to write substantial controller logic in javascript.
 Different languages have different strengths and libraries that may not be available in javascript/node.js.
 For example, when communicating with SQL databases it's hard to beat perl's [DBI](https://metacpan.org/pod/DBI) module (see [AnyEvent::DBI](https://metacpan.org/pod/AnyEvent::DBI) or [AnyEvent::Task](https://metacpan.org/pod/AnyEvent::Task) for how to use DBI in an async program).

 Secondly, sometimes we already have significant existing programs written in another language that we would like to add a GUI front-end to.
 Rather than re-write such apps in javascript, `valence.js` provides a "glue" option for other environments to use electron.